yaazii123/StudentManagementSystem/README.md

 # StudentManagementSystem
 It helps in:
-Adding student records
+Adding student records,
-Viewing all students
+Viewing all students,
-Searching for a student by ID
+Searching for a student by ID,
-Deleting student records
+Deleting student records,
-Persisting data between sessions using file handling
+Persisting data between sessions using file handling.

 This can be used by:
-Schools
+Schools,
-Colleges
+Colleges,
-Coaching centers
+Coaching centers,
-Internal tools for HR/training departments
+Internal tools for HR/training departments.